 How Does It Work

-To begin with, one must acknowledge the fact that trauma therapy is not a one-night treatment and it is crucial to be committed to the therapy itself.
+To begin with, one must acknowledge the fact that seeing a trauma therapist is not a one-visit treatment.
+It is crucial to be committed to the therapy itself.

 You must also be ready enough to face your trauma again because this is the whole point of the therapy – to overcome the traumatic experience.